 Your dog’s lack of enthusiasm during exercise should not turn you off.
 Just be careful when performing some of the exercises.
-Since when performed wrongly they can lead to more harm than good.
+Since when performed wrongly, they can lead to more harm than good.
 Never push your dog.
-Over exercise can be just as harmful as not enough exercise.
-Avoid jumping and running, gentle exercise is recommended for arthritic dogs.
+Over-exercise can be just as harmful as not enough exercise.
+Avoid jumping and running.
+Gentle exercise is recommended for arthritic dogs.

-Exercises will help improve blood circulation in your dog’s body, oxygenation, reduce stiffness, and ultimately if your dog is under any medication or supplementation.
+Exercise will help improve blood circulation in your dog’s body, oxygenation, reduce stiffness, and ultimately if your dog is under any medication or supplementation.
 Improved blood circulation due to exercise will lead to better delivery of these drugs or supplements to the intended destination.

-While administering exercises such as massage you can use natural oils such as CBD oil.
+While administering exercises such as massage, you can use natural oils such as CBD oil.
 CBD oils have been proven to reduce inflammation caused by arthritis.

 4. Therapeutic Arthritis Treatments

-Dr. Nicole Cohen, DVM, DABVP recommends many treatment options to her clients.
+Dr. Nicole Cohen, DVM, DABVP, recommends many treatment options to her clients.
 “Cold laser therapy is offered in many clinics to aid in treatment for arthritis pain and various other orthopedic conditions.
 This laser treatment takes about 10 minutes and is implemented at first a few times a week (2-3) and then reduced to 1-2 times a month as needed.
-It is non painful and can be localized to various areas to maximize benefit.”
+It is nonpainful and can be localized to various areas to maximize benefit.”

 Additionally.
 Dr. Cohen says, “Acupuncture is a modality that is increasing in popularity for our feline patients.
-I have personally seen the benefits of acupuncture in my own cat who I treated for mobility changes and arthritis pain.
+I have personally seen the benefits of acupuncture in my own cat, who I treated for mobility changes and arthritis pain.
 After her first treatment, she climbed down a set of stairs she had not utilized in over a year.
 I was astounded.
 Acupuncture should be performed by a trained specialist.
 Many veterinarians have taken specialized training courses to learn how to incorporate the benefits of acupuncture into their practice.
 Acupuncture is also implemented at first a few times a week (2-3) and then reduced in frequency gradually as needed.”